m-a-h-e/m-a-h-e.github.io/index.md

 So I started based on my knowledge about neural networks as they were the days I studied, combining it with the latest research outcomes regarding new activation functions, new optimizer algorithms and new network structures, altogether better suited to solve several problems.

-As a nice side effect I got a better understanding of Python, NumPy, and PyTorch later on.
+As a nice side effect I got a better understanding of Python, NumPy, and PyTorch.